 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are are meant for people who are self-employed, or businesses where the only employees are spouses.
-Contributions are tax deductible and earnings grow tax-deferred until the money is taken out.
-This allows participants to save more as they can make contributions both as a worker and a businesses owner.
+Solo and Individual 401(k) plans are intended for owner-only businesses, or a business where the only employee is a spouse.
+Contributions are tax deductible and gains grow tax-deferred until withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
 Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance is more than $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're thinking of establishing a 401(k) plan for your small Clayton, MO business, schedule an appointment with one of our advisers today to get started.
+The "best" plan for your will depend on your business and employees.
+If you're interested in setting up a 401(k) plan for your small Clayton, MO business, make an appointment with one of our advisers today to get started.

 How a Financial Advisor Can Help Small Clayton, MO Businesses With Their 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some Clayton, MO employers might still be cautious, as they may not have the know-how, time, or interest to establish and operate a plan.
+Even considering the benefits of a small business offering a 401(k) plan, some Clayton, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
 That’s where we come in.
-Here are some some of the many ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:
+Here are some some of the many ways that a financial advisor can help make your life easier in regards to your small business's 401(k) plan:

 - Plan design — A handful of detailed Google searches are a poor replacement for years of experience and working on retirement plans every day.
-Financial advisors can partner with small business owners to develop a 401(k) plan meant specifically to benefit them.
-They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.
+Financial advisors can partner with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Setting up and operating a plan — There are specific steps you must take when establishing your small business 401(k).
+- Initiating and managing a plan — There are specific steps you must take when establishing your small business 401(k).
 You have to:

 - Adopt a written plan document